SvenJuergens/disable_beuser/Readme.md

 **Input field: "TestRunner (optional) "**

 with this field checked, you only make a test run and no user status where changed

+### Events (since 4.0.0)
+There is now an event (AfterBeUserDisabledEvent) after the be_user accounts have been deactivated.
+Many thanks to [Tim Horstmann](https://github.com/timhorstmann), who created the feature with a pull request.